Troubleshooting

 - Slow PHP startup.
 PHP-FPM with cold processes adds latency on first request

-- Caching layer not bypassing OAuth paths.
-See the OAuth connection issues section above
+- Caching layer interfering with authorization.
+See the OAuth connection issues section above.

 Plugin update issues